bitaculous/sic_parvis_magna/README.md

 -----

 1. Clone it
-2. Give it an awesome name
+2. Give it a name
 3. Create something awesome

 Bug Reports